 “There are multiple factors that contribute to blood pressure going up.”

-Mistake: Thinking work you do around the house counts towards your daily exercise quota.
+Mistake: Thinking work you do around the house or yard or with your car counts towards your daily exercise quota.
 WRONG.

 The 30-60 minutes of exercise must be scheduled exercise time, in addition to any work around the house or on the job.

 If you have high blood pressure, all your housework obviously has not prevented it.

 Exercise should consist of cardio and strength training, both challenging enough to get you winded but not gasping; and your muscles pleasantly burning but not hurting.